-The market value of the airport land if there was no airport on the site and the land was to be converted to the existing use.
-This is primarily driven by developer's weighted average cost of capital and the holding period for conversion to airport use; Our procedures to assess the fair value of property, plant and equipment included, amongst others:
+- The potential value of the airport land if there was no airport on the site primarily driven by weighted average cost of capital; - The replacement cost of buildings including the main terminal building; - The replacement cost of civil assets including the runway, taxiways and roads; - The estimated future cash flows and expected rate of return from the vehicle assets.

+Our procedures to assess the fair value of property, plant and equipment included, amongst others:

-- Reassessing the competence, independence and objectivity of each valuer used by the Group to determine changes in key assumptions used to value the airport assets; - In conjunction with our valuation specialists assessing the changes in key assumptions in the valuations which are judgemental in nature and which have the largest impact on the value of property, plant and equipment.
-This comprised assessing; - changes to the weighted average cost of capital against observable market data; - changes in the cost of buildings and civil assets; and - the future cash flows against approved budgets and historical financial performance. - Comparing the valuation methodologies used by the valuer for the Group, to the valuation methodologies used by other airports within New Zealand for comparability.
+- Assessing the competence, independence and objectivity of each valuer used by the Group to determine changes in key assumptions used to value the airport assets; - In conjunction with our valuation specialists assessing the changes in key assumptions in the valuations which are judgemental in nature and which have the largest impact on the value of property, plant and equipment.
+This comprised assessing; - underlying cash flows and discount rate used to calculate the dollar per hectare. - changes to the weighted average cost of capital against observable market data; - changes in the cost of buildings and civil assets; and - the future cash flows against approved budgets and historical financial performance. - Comparing the valuation methodologies used by the valuer for the Group, to the valuation methodologies used by other airports within New Zealand for comparability.